momentohq/public-dev-docs/docs/leaderboard/index.md

 :::info

-Momento Leaderboard is currently in preview mode.
-Trying to use Leaderboard APIs without being allowlisted will produce a GRPC status code 7 (PERMISSION_DENIED).

-To be allowlisted for this service, please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.
+Momento Leaderboard is currently in beta, and leaderboard items will have a 7-day TTL by default.
+For  persistence (unlimited TTL), please contact our team through the [contact form](https://www.gomomento.com/contact-us), on [Discord](https://discord.com/invite/3HkAKjUZGq), or by emailing support@momentohq.com.

 :::